YordanovaT/MultiThreading-MultiProcessing/Readme.md

    * #### Creating threads and assigning tasks to them
    * #### Creating threads and synchronizing them using locks
    * #### Changing text files using threads
+   * #### Analyzing time for executing I/O and CPU bound tasks with threads and processes

 All files are build using **Python 3.11**.